hundredyearfarms/Hundred-Year-Farms/README.md

 ## Data

-For managing data, we are using a 3D file system based on the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) whose scope now includes the infrastructure, landscaping, and structures relevant to our project as illustrated below.
+For managing data, we are using a 3D file system based on the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) whose scope now includes the type of infrastructure, landscaping, and structures relevant to our project as illustrated below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/BIM-githubReadme.svg" alt="BIM Models" width="600">
 </p>

-While the main reason for using the Building Information Management (BIM) file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the left, BIM tools are also useful for designing out-buildings (greenhouses, sheds, workshop, garage, ...) as shown in the panel to the right.
+While the main reason for using the Building Information Management (BIM) file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the left, BIM tools are also useful for designing out-buildings (greenhouses, sheds, workshop, garage, ...), as well as engineering system design, as shown in the panel to the right.
+FreeCAD and Blender are excellent tools for this purpose.

 ## Schedule: